TypeScript-OSS/sample-code/README.md

 ## Sample Projects

 - react-bound-html-input - Demonstrates several ways to use bindings with otherwise standard HTML inputs.
 However, the same basic techniques can also be applied to other inputs, including things like Material-UI TextFields.
+- react-validated-form - Demonstrates the use of field, form, and compound validators.
 - react-waitable-color-mixer - Demonstrates using waitables to download data (named colors in this example, locking waitables until they're needed, deriving values from waitable and bindings, and creating a dynamic UI putting it all together.